July, 2019, was the hottest month since global records began in 1880.

 To this end, we have assembled a global, diverse team of experts from both within and outside healthcare to design a focused set of clear, achievable, sustainable and meaningful actions to be applied by health workers with the goal of improving health immediately, and in the future through decreased emissions.
 Some actions will target changes to personal or clinical practice, others will be focused at the hospital or health-systems level, and others will be taken in the broader community.
 The four areas of work are:

-These draft actions will be published and disseminated via social channels in mid-2020 and then we’ll be seeking your feedback.
+These draft actions will be published and disseminated via social channels, and then we’ll be seeking your feedback.
 Your feedback will be distilled and then applied to the original expert designed actions, producing a community constructed set of actions.
-The final plans will then be presented at the CODA Summit in September 2020— shortly before the critical COP26 meeting in London.
+The final plans will then be presented at the Coda Summit in April 2021.